Long Way Down (Goo Goo Dolls song)

-"Long Way Down" is the fifth single by the Goo Goo Dolls from their 1995 breakthrough album, A Boy Named Goo.
-The song is often overshadowed by the low-key ballad "Name", which launched the band to household names.
-Although it wasn't as successful as the chart-topping success of "Name" on the rock and pop charts, "Long Way Down" reached No. 7 on the Billboard Mainstream Rock Tracks chart, and No. 25 on the Modern Rock Tracks chart.
-It didn't make it to Billboard's Mainstream Top 40 chart, although it did reach a peak of #49 on the Radio & Records pop chart for one week on July 26, 1996 before falling off the following week.
-"Long Way Down" appeared on the soundtrack for the 1996 film Twister, which contributed to the song's success.
+"Long Way Down" is a song by American rock band Goo Goo Dolls from their 1995 breakthrough album, A Boy Named Goo.
+Released as the album's fifth and final single, "Long Way Down" reached No. 7 on the US Billboard Mainstream Rock Tracks chart and No. 25 on the Modern Rock Tracks chart.
+While it did not appear on the Billboard Top 40/Mainstream chart, it did reach No. 49 on the Radio & Records CHR/Pop chart.
+"Long Way Down" appeared on the soundtrack for the 1996 film Twister.
 The band performed the song on the May 22, 1996, episode of Beverly Hills, 90210.